dhartman5/school_notifier/README.md

 ## Goal of this project

  The goal of this mobile application was to establish a more direct mode of communication between parents and teachers.
 The means of communication include: a chatroom for teacher and parents communication, teacher notification of upcoming assignments pertaining to their children's class, notifications of upcoming school events and any extra-curricular their child may be included within.

+ For the final project, I have added a grades page where teachers can send grades to students.
+Navigate to home screen to click on "Grades Page".

 ## Contributors / Authors (ONLY FOR GROUP PROJECT, NOT FINAL):